 9: The 5GMS Player notifies the media session handler about the manifest.
 The notification may contain parameters from the manifest

-10: Optional.
-The Media Session handler establishes session with the Media AF.

-11: Optional: the 5GMS Player acquires the necessary DRM information, for example a DRM License.
+10: Optional: the 5GMS Player acquires the necessary DRM information, for example a DRM License.

-12: The 5GMS Player configures the media rendering pipeline.
+11: The 5GMS Player configures the media rendering pipeline.